-So how do you set the WIP limits for the first time?
-We have a tip that you may choose to apply, unless you have a better formula: team members multiplied by 2.
+So how do you set the WIP limits at first place?
+We have a tip that you may choose to apply unless you have a better formula: team members multiplied by 2.
 So if you have 20 developers, you would set 40 for the entire In Progress area.
 If you’re really good at establishing flow through your system, you could go to 1 per person or even below that.
 There are a few rules to keep in mind when setting your WIP limits.

 Try to lower the limit as long as it makes you faster.
 Generally speaking, higher limits lead to longer cycle times and lower limits reduce cycle time (we’ll talk about cycle time later).
 That is why you should always try to decrease your limits (and gain speed).
 However, at some point in time lowering the limits would hurt your performance and you should be careful not to blindly follow guidelines, but to actually measure your cycle times and take the necessary steps to prevent negative trends.

 If you have a limit, never ever exceed it.
-If you regularly exceed the limits on your Kanban board, you defeat the whole purpose of using a Kanban board.
-It’s better to temporarily increase a limit and take measures to decrease it again in the future, than to regularly exceed that limit and ignore the fact that this happens.
+If you regularly exceed the limits on your Kanban board, you defeat the whole purpose of using Kanban for your software development team.
+It’s better to temporarily increase a limit and take measures to decrease it again in the future than to regularly exceed that limit and ignore the fact that this happens.